Cardiac Arrest in Young Age - Causes and How to Prevent Sudden Cardiac Death

 Sudden cardiac arrest in young people is rare, but it does happen.
 The Centers for Disease Control and Prevention (CDC) estimates that about 2,000 young, seemingly healthy people under age 25 in the US die each year of sudden cardiac arrest.
 There has been an alarming trend of heart attacks and cardiac arrest in younger adults.
 Doctors at Fortis Hospital, Mulund, explain what can cause cardiac arrest in young people and what they can do to prevent sudden cardiac death.

 What is cardiac arrest?

 Cardiac arrest is when the heart suddenly stops pumping blood around your body, or the heart ceases to beat.
 It usually happens without any warning.
-When a person has a cardiac arrest, they collapse suddenly, lose consciousness and won’t be breathing or breathing normally.
+When a person has a cardiac arrest, they collapse suddenly, lose consciousness, and won’t be breathing or breathing normally.
 Unexplained fainting, chest pain or shortness of breath, and a family history of cardiac arrest are some indications to watch for.
 A cardiac arrest can lead to death if not treated within minutes.

-What can cause cardiac arrest in young people?
+Causes of cardiac arrest in young adults

-Hypertrophic cardiomyopathy- a complex type of heart disease in which the heart muscle becomes too thick.
+A complex type of heart disease in which the heart muscle becomes too thick.

-Long QT syndrome - this inherited heart rhythm disorder can cause fast and chaotic heartbeats.
+This inherited heart rhythm disorder can cause fast and chaotic heartbeats.

 Structural abnormalities of the heart, inflammation of the heart muscle, etc, are some other causes of sudden cardiac arrest in young adults.